MaastrichtU-IDS/dsri-documentation/docs/workflows-nextflow.md

 ![Nextflow](/dsri-documentation/img/nextflow_logo.png)

 [Nextflow](https://www.nextflow.io/) enables scalable and reproducible scientific workflows using software containers.
-It allows the adaptation of pipelines written in the most common scripting languages
+It allows the adaptation of pipelines written in the most common scripting languages.

+Nextflow has been developed by the genomic research scientific community and is built to run bioinformatics pipeline.

+Define your workflow in a Bash script fashion, providing input, output and the command to run.
+Without the need to create and use Docker container for Conda pipelines

 ## Install Nextflow